amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 query was changed by DDL, something that tends to happen rather unfrequently.

-Even more CPU cycles are saved if the `EXECUTE` step is able to use a plan that is also cached, instead of building it from scratch for that particular execution.
+Even more CPU cycles are saved if the `EXECUTE` step is able to use a plan that is also cached, instead of building it from scratch for a given execution.

-It is easy to check the performance benefit of this 2-stage protocol of performing queries using the handy `pgbench` tool, which allows specifying which protocol to use when running the benchmark queries using the parameter `--protocol=querymode`.
-The value *simple* instructs it to execute the queries in one go and *prepared* to use the 2-stage method.
+The performance benefit of this 2-stage protocol of performing queries can be easily verified using the handy `pgbench` tool, which allows specifying which protocol to use when running the benchmark queries using the parameter `--protocol=querymode`.
+The value *simple* instructs it to execute the queries in one go (parse-plan-execute) and *prepared* to use the 2-stage method described above.

 ```
 $ pgbench -i > /dev/null 2>&1